Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 Alocasia prefers high humidity levels as it is ideal for their growth.
-When the humidity level is not adequate, misting the plant will temporarily raise the humidity.
+When the humidity level is inadequate, misting the plant will temporarily raise the humidity.
 But for a long-term solution, you can install a humidifier, use a pebble tray, or group the Alocasia with other plants.

-While many enthusiasts consider humidity to increase the humidity levels around their plant, many prefer the other ways to increase humidity levels.
+While many enthusiasts consider humidity to increase the humidity levels around their plant, many prefer other ways to increase it.

 If you want to mist your Alocasia and learn if the plant will like it, read this article as I will cover everything you need to know about misting your Alocasia.